eluce2/fmrest/README.md

-# fmAPI
+# filemakerAPI

 ###### A python helper library to interact with the FileMaker Data API

 This module is compatible with FileMaker Server 17 which uses version 1 of the FileMaker Data API.
 It includes a paging function that automatically limits the number of records returned from FileMaker within a single API call.
 It also makes it much easier to manage the tokenization required by the FileMaker API, allowing you to focus on the requests to create or get records from FileMaker.

+If enough people are interested, this library can be expanded to also include the Admin API.

 ## Getting Started

 ### Installation

-fmDataAPI can be installed using pip, or by downloading the source code on GitHub.
+filemakerAPI can be installed using pip, or by downloading the source code on GitHub.

 ```
-pip install fmDataAPI
+pip install filemakerAPI
 ```

-The module requires that the “json” and “requests” module are also installed, and will be installed when you run this command if needed.

 ## Usage

 Initiate an instance of the API with your server name.
-Do not include “https://“ as this is assumed and required by FileMaker Server.
+Do not include “https://“ as this is assumed by the script and required by FileMaker Server.

 ```
-import fmDataAPI
+from filemakerAPI import dataAPI

-fm = fmAPI.DataAPIv1('filemaker.company.com')
+fm = dataAPI.DataAPIv1('filemaker.company.com')
 ```

 To authenticate, pass your solution name, username, and password as a string to the `authenticate` method.